haixuanc/teel/0-amazon.md

->» Remember to go over every technical skill, e.g. Docker, and project details that is listed on resume.
+>Remember to go over every technical skill, e.g. Docker, and project details that is listed on resume.
+>Search and practice Amazon's object-oriented design and system design questions.

 ## Object-Oriented Design